 SVA Registered Embedded Generation

-Where Supplier Primary BM Units have Embedded Generation, the above will not give an accurate reflection of the Primary BM Unit’s behaviour in the Energy Indebtedness calculation.
-This is because the total Consumption within the Base Trading Unit is likely to be greater than the total Embedded Generation and, because the P/C Status of a Base Primary BM Unit is always ‘C’ (Consumption), BSC Systems will calculate a WDBMCAIC and NWDBMCAIC for the Primary BM Unit using WDCALF, NWDCALF and DC thus ignoring the Generation element.
+Where Supplier Primary BM Units have Embedded Generation, the above is unlikely to give an accurate reflection of the Primary BM Unit’s behaviour in the Energy Indebtedness calculation.
+This is because the total Consumption within the Base Trading Unit is likely to be greater than the total Embedded Generation and, because the P/C Status of a Base Primary BM Unit is normally ‘C’ (Consumption), BSC Systems will calculate a WDBMCAIC and NWDBMCAIC for the Primary BM Unit using WDCALF, NWDCALF and DC thus ignoring the Generation element.

 There are two options to more accurately reflect Embedded Generation.
 A workaround referred to as ‘alternative CALF’ and the SECALF solution.
 Modification P310, effective from 25 June 2015, introduces the SECALF calculation.